 Mr. Michelman has argued before the United States Supreme Court, the Supreme Judicial Court of Massachusetts, and several federal courts of appeals, as well as federal and state trial courts around the country.
 In connection with his practice, he has been interviewed by television, radio, and print media outlets, including CNN, ABC, National Public Radio, the New York Times, U.S. News and World Report, USA Today, the Los Angeles Times, the Associated Press, Reuters, Salon, Slate and the National Law Journal.

-Mr. Michelman has taught as either full-time or adjunct faculty at American University Washington College of Law, Seton Hall Law School, Santa Clara Law School, and the University of California at Santa Cruz, and he has guest-lectured or appeared on panels at Harvard Law School, Georgetown University Law Center, the University of California at Berkeley, and the American Bar Association, among others.
+Mr. Michelman has taught courses in an adjunct capacity at Harvard Law School, American University Washington College of Law, Santa Clara Law School, and the University of California at Santa Cruz.
+He has guest-lectured or appeared on panels at Harvard Law School, Georgetown University Law Center, the University of California at Berkeley, and the American Bar Association, among others.

 His publications include Doing Kimbrough Justice: Implementing Policy Disagreements with the Federal Sentencing Guidelines, 45 Suffolk U. L. Rev. 1083 (2012), and Who Can Sue Over Government Surveillance?
 57 UCLA L. Rev. 71 (2009).

 Mr. Michelman graduated magna cum laude from Harvard Law School, and he went on to clerk for the Honorable Betty B. Fletcher of the United States Court of Appeals for the Ninth Circuit.
 Before law school, Mr. Michelman designed and taught courses on American politics and law at Eton College in Windsor, England.
 He received his undergraduate degree in political science magna cum laude from Duke University.